-Fair city actor Jean Costello, known for playing Rita Doyle, dies
+Fair City actor Jean Costello, known for playing Rita Doyle, dies

 ‘She entertained the homes of millions of Irish people for over 20 years,’ colleague says

-File photograph of actors Pat Leavy (left) and Jean Costello (right) in 2002/ Photograph: Joe St Leger
+Actors Pat Leavy (left) and Jean Costello in 2002.
+File photograph: Joe St Leger

-Fair City actor Jean Costello, who played the role of Rita Doyle, has died, RTE announced on Saturday.
+Fair City actor Jean Costello, who played the role of Rita Doyle, has died aged 76, RTÉ announced on Saturday.

 “Everyone in Fair City is deeply saddened to hear about the sad passing of our former colleague Jean Costello.
 Jean was a stalwart in Fair City when she played the role of Rita Doyle,” the soap’s executive producer Brigie de Courcy said.